 Variables that affect Put Delta

-In addition to the underlying, other variables such as implied volatility, time to expiration, and possibly interest rates and yields also affect the Delta.
+In addition to the underlying, other variables such as implied volatility, time to expiration, possibly interest rates and yields also affect the Delta.
 We can clearly state that the Delta of the binary put options is a dynamic variable.

 See other tunnel articles: